 The right to life directly implies the right to live with human dignity.
 Supreme Court made this observation in the case of Sunil Batra v.
 Delhi Administration, where the jailor had treated mercilessly some of the inmates that resulted in death.
 Article 21 contains the universal truth of the life of an individual which cannot be denied except with an established procedure of law.

-It was held in Peoples Union for Democratic Rights v.
-UOI that non-payment of a minimum amount of wage to workers was to be considered as a denial of their basic human life and dignity.
+In Peoples Union for Democratic Rights v.
+UOI, it was held that non-payment of a minimum wage to workers was to be considered a denial of their basic human life and dignity.

 In Bandhua Mukti Morcha v.
 UOI, where the question of bondage and rehabilitation of some laborers was involved, the apex court held that Article 21 includes the right to live with human dignity, free from exploitation.
 This right to live with human dignity derives its existence from the Directive Principles of State Policy under Article 39(e)and (f), 41 and 42.